 Erica Rotstein is a theater producer, talent manager, and educator.
 Her work is driven by a passion for music, and a desire to nurture creative collaborations built on transparency and mutual respect.
 Rotstein is a cofounder of the Business of Broadway, which offers classes designed to democratize knowledge and examine the theatrical business model.

-Select producing projects include: We Aren’t Kids Anymore, a song cycle by Drew Gasparini; Hundred Days by the Bengsons and Sarah Gancher, directed by Anne Kauffman; Water for Elephants by Rick Elice and PigPen Theatre Co.; and the Make It Fair Project, a PSA calling for gender equality in arts and entertainment.
+Select producing projects include: We Aren’t Kids Anymore, a song cycle by Drew Gasparini; Hundred Days by the Bengsons and Sarah Gancher, directed by Anne Kauffman (Lortel and Drama League nominations for Outstanding Musical); Sovereignty Hymns, a musical series about reproductive liberty created by the Bengsons; Water for Elephants by Rick Elice and PigPen Theatre Co.; and I Love That Senator for You, a digital series to humanize the ballot for young people.

-Management clients include Drew Gasparini, the Bengsons, and the folk-pop band Saint Adeline.
-Rotstein is an adjunct professor at Drexel University, board chair of Colt Coeur Theatre Company, and holds an M.B.A. from the NYU Stern School of Business.
+Management clients include the Bengsons, Diana Oh, Drew Gasparini, and Nicole Johnson.
+Rotstein is an adjunct professor at Barnard College, board chair of Colt Coeur Theatre Company, and holds an M.B.A. from the NYU Stern School of Business.